Andy1ee/Andy1ee/README.md

 - 👋 Hi, I’m Andy Lee.
-- 👀 I’m interested in applying AI models to classfy documents for different specialists groups.
+- 👀 I’m interested in applying AI models to classify documents for different specialists groups.
 - 🌱 I’m currently learning to manager Docker compose with Podman on REHL and run AI model with Docker compose.
 - 💞️ I’m looking to collaborate on running AI model with Docker container on REHL 8.9.
 - 📫 My personel e-mail is "13901994358@139.com".